How to Become a Customs Officer

 Step 2: Apply for a Position and Meet Pre-Employment Requirements

 Those graduates interested in customs careers should log onto the U.S. Customs and Border Protection website of the U.S. Department of Homeland Security (www.cbp.gov).
-While there, you can search through customs-related jobs.
-To be considered for a position, you need to follow the directions of the application, which includes proving eligibility, choosing a location, and position.
+There, you can search for customs-related jobs.
+To be considered for a position, you need to prove eligibility, choose a location, and apply.
 Pre-employment requirements include a formal interview, background check, medical examination, fitness test, and drug test.

 Step 3: Complete Required Training

 Custom officers are required to fulfill an 18-week training program at the Federal Law Enforcement Training Center in Georgia.
 They receive compensation and benefits while completing this program.
 Training focuses on a variety of relevant areas such as firearm handling, anti-terrorism, and detection of contraband.
 Trainees also receive instruction on effective communication, training in interviewing, and cross-cultural communication.